 Community United Methodist Church - Built in 1872, it is the oldest church still standing today and with a thriving community of parishoners.
 777 Miramontes Street

-The Johnston House c1855, the beautifully restored home is at the south end of Main Street, and is open for tours and annually opens its doors as a Holiday boutique.
+The Johnston House c1855, the beautifully restored home is at the south end of Main Street, and is open for tours.
 The Johnston House was among the first built on the coast, by Mr. James Johnson who settled here from the east.

 Half Moon Bay Bakery - Originally established by Italian immigrant Nat Castiglione (c1929), this bakery become famous for its delicious Italian bread, baked in its original brick ovens, which are still in use today.
 514 Main Street, Downtown Half Moon Bay.

 The Downtown area boasts numerous retailers and restaurants, including art galleries, bakeries, and one-of-a-kind boutiques offering unique apparel and fine quality home goods.
 There's lots of free street parking within easy walking distance as well.